Huawei-LTE-routers-mods/huawei_balong_modfw_kitchen/README.md

 ### Modifications

-Currently there's Balong V7R11 family files present in this repository, for devices without OLED screen.
+Currently there's Balong V7R1, V7R2 and V7R11 family files present in this repository, for devices with and without OLED screen.

 Features: